prajjwall08/SpringBoot-1/README.md

 # SpringBoot-1
-getting input from client through end point (Addresds bar)
+getting multiple input from user from address bar